How To Style Capri Pants, The Most Divisive Trend Of The Summer

 How To Wear Capri Pants: Going-out Top

-For a going-out look, capris tend to go well with skin-baring tops in halter, one-shoulder, and tube top silhoettes.
-Throw on a denim or leather jacket if you expect the party to go into the night and add pops of color and fun details (rosettes appliques, bows, etc.) in the form of accessories.
+For a going-out look, capris tend to go well with skin-baring tops in halter, one-shoulder, and tube top silhouettes.
+Throw on a denim or leather jacket if you expect the party to go into the night and add pops of colour and fun details (rosettes appliques, bows, etc.) in the form of accessories.